wkemilylau/3g3lab/index.rst

 ===============

-The entry point for this lab is the jupyter notebook `3g3lab.ipynb`.
+The entry point for this lab is `3g3lab.ipynb`.
 You can run it either locally or on Google Colab.
-Running locally has the advantage that you will not need internet access to run the code.
+Running it locally has the advantage that you will not need internet access to run the code.
 But for those of you who do not have `python3` installed, or find the process of installing the relevant packages difficult, running the notebook on Google Colab might be easier.

 1. Running the notebook locally
 -------------------------------

-To run the notebook locally, you will need to install `git`, `python3`, and the relevant python packages installed if you haven't already.
+To run the notebook locally, you will need to install `git`, `python3`, and the relevant python packages if you haven't already.
-Then you can type the following into your command line to open start the jupyter notebook
+Then you can type the following into your command line to open the jupyter notebook

 .. code-block:: sh